 Why does it matter?
 Since board members of conferences, editorial boards, and societies are a non-random sample of ecological researchers and experts18, their decisions are biased at certain extensions to their personal experiences and backgrounds.
 Therefore, increasing the participation of historically excluded groups improves the decision-making process by amplifying and considering different points of view with diverse backgrounds and perspectives.

 What to do?
 Journals and scientific societies must diversify their editorial and committee boards by including researchers from historically marginalized groups.
 Their participation in these spaces would help identify and tackle specific problems faced by people from different backgrounds.
-For example, non-native English speakers might face additional barriers to submitting papers in English-only journals because of language10.
+For example, non-native English speakers face additional barriers to publishing papers in English-only journals because of language10.
 In response, the Society for the Study of Evolution provides cost-free English language editing for non-native English-speaking authors, reducing the language barriers to scientific publication19.

 Action 2 – Reducing costs of open-access publications